ShadZoth/Insurance/README.md

 the manager.
 Seller can see only clients that assigned to him.

 Any client can have a list of contacts.
-There are three types of contacts: address, telephone number and email. //TODO: Описать обязательные контакты, если мы решили их делать
+There are three types of contacts: address, telephone number and email.

 Any client can have a list of vehicles that the clients owns.